|

 correspondence sent to Gibbons office by Dick Farley.
 Enclosed with Farley correspondence

+were enclosures, which clearly describe what happened.
 There were no actual OSTP records of the briefing in

 the FOIA package, other than a copy of the briefing paper The Matrix of UFO